-Volos is one of the largest and most attractive cities in Greece as well as one of the most famous ports in the country.
+Volos is one of the largest and most attractive mainland destinations in Greece as well as one of the most famous ports in the country.
 The modern city, built near ancient Iolkos, dominates the region of Magnesia, from its location at the foot of Pelion overlooking the Pagasetic Gulf.
-This is one of the most beautiful areas of Thessaly, in the center of Greece that combines the charm of the sea with the mysterious beauty of the mountain of Centaurs.

 Table of Contents